Leodelson/Car-Sales-Analysis-/README.md

-# Car-Sales-Dashboard
+# Car-Sales-Analysis

-# Project Title: Car Sales Data Analysis and Visualization in Microsoft Excel:
+# Project Title: Car Sales Analysis

 In this project, I undertook a comprehensive analysis of car sales data to derive meaningful insights and create an interactive dashboard using Microsoft Excel.
 Below are the key steps and techniques I employed: